inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ## DOCKER GENERAL INFO
 Docker is a set of Platform as a Service products that use OS level virtualization to deliver software in packages called containers.

-CONTAINERS:
+CONTAINERS BASIC INFO:

     - encapsulate an application and its dependencies along with a runtime environment, libraries, and configurations.
     - share the host OS kernel and some syterm libraries.
     - run as isolated processes on the host OS.
     - multiple can be run on one host OS.
     - lightweight and resource efficient.
     - quick to spin up compared to VMs.
     - best suited for running multiple applications or processes with similar OS and security requirements on the same host.
 VMs are better suited if there are different OS requirements or a higher level of isolation is required.

 DOCKER ADVANTAGES

-- Reproducible
+- __Reproducible__
     - the container contains the application or service and all of its dependencies.
 This ensures that it will run consitantly whereever it is deployed.
     - it is particularly useful to recreate the dev environment locally on a developers machine so that they can work and test locally without having to deal with environnment issues (CI/CD)

-- Isolated
+- __Isolated__
     - process and resource isolation allows multiple applications or services to run on the same machine without conflict.

-- Portable
+- __Portable__
     - docker containers can run on any platform that supports docker.
         - Cloud data pipelines - AWS Batch, Kubernetes jobs
         - Spark data pipelines (spark can be on prem or in the cloud)
         - Severless functions - AWS Lamda, Google cloud functions

-- Scalable
+- __Scalable__
     - containers are lightweight, resource efficent, and quick to scale up.

 ## POSTGRES GENERAL INFO